 Why Should You Invest?

 In today’s world, there are two ways to make money.
 The first choice is to earn a living by working for someone else or for yourself.
 Another strategy to expand your fortune is investing your assets to rise in value over time.
 However, the best way is to blend the two ways and make the most of your money.

 Types of Investments

-- Stocks: One of the most prevalent and popular investment options is stock investing.
+One of the most prevalent and popular investment options is stock investing.
 But how does stock investing work?
 When you buy stock of a company, you become its shareholder.
 Stocks are ownership shares.
 Whether you profit or lose money on a stock is determined by the company’s success or failure, the overall state of the stock market, and other factors.

 A bond is fixed-income security representing an investor’s debt to a borrower.
 Buying bonds implies that you are essentially lending money to the institution or the government.
 On this loan, you get a fixed rate of interest which becomes your return on investment.
 The risk factor is present in bonds as well.
 This risk will depend on the type of bond you buy.

 Mutual funds are essentially pools of money collected from multiple investors and invested in various products to attain mutually agreed-upon goals.
 A fund manager manages these funds.

 PPF is a straightforward investing option which yields profitable returns post-retirement.
 It’s a government-sponsored savings program that deposits your money for a fixed period of time and pays you interest.
 Starting October 1, 2018, it offers an 8% interest rate.

 Note: This is only an indicative list.